Goruchie/hello-react-front-end/README.md

 # 📖 Hello Webpack <a name="about-project"></a>

->  This is a project that shows you in the web-browser some greeting in different languages every time you refresh the page.
+>  This is an app that shows you some greetings from an [API created with rails](https://github.com/Goruchie/hello-rails-back-end/pull/1)in different languages every time you refresh the page.

 ## 🛠 Built With <a name="built-with"></a>